joao-pamper/SeeMee/README.md

 # SeeMee

-SeeMee is a tool to use to schedule hangouts with friends!
+SeeMee is a tool to schedule hangouts with friends!

 ## How to run locally